-In this mode, the Floppy Disk Control signals are available on the parallel port pins.
+The Floppy Disk Control signals are available optionally on the parallel port pins.
 When this mode is selected, the parallel port is not available.
 There are two modes of operation, PPFD1 and PPFD2.
 These modes can be selected in the Parallel Port Mode Register, as defined in the Parallel Port Mode Register, Logical Device 3, at 0xF1.
 PPFD1 has only drive 1 on the parallel port pins; PPFD2 has drive 0 and 1 on the parallel port pins.